Cannabis honey sticks are a sweet treat for cannabis patients on-the-go

 “Studies have been conducted to test the historical accuracy of ‘ancient knowledge’, and these have come back with results showing honey aids in wound healing and antibacterial properties.
 Manuka honey, in particular, can combat staph infections, as well as bacteria in the digestive tract that lead to peptic ulcers.”
 (Robertson, RxLeaf)

-Honey has Anti-Inflammatory Properties
+Anti-Inflammatory Properties of Honey

 One of honey’s most impressive benefits is its ability to reduce inflammation.
 Inflammation can damage tissue, cause pain, and in its chronic state, may lead to debilitating disease.
 So, any product with anti-inflammatory action can be of great use to patients.